 Ad hoc.
 A program that relies on manual processes and disconnected systems can leave people anxiously awaiting assistance as response teams call around to reach the right decision makers.

 Holistic and modern.
 A holistic program lives centrally and satisfies the needs of multiple groups within an organization including HR, travel, security, facilities, and operations.
-It also integrates a full range of functions: Critical event detection, asset/employee correlation, training, pre-assignment briefings, travel planning, mass notification, and two-way multi-modal communications.
-Stabilitas offers the only AI-powered solution to analyze threat severity and relevance, augment findings with on-the-ground intelligence, seamlessly communicate through multiple channels, and allow your team to build, test, and deploy response workflows.
+It also integrates a full range of functions: Critical event detection, asset/employee correlation, training, pre-assignment briefings, travel planning, critical communications, and two-way multi-modal communications.
+OnSolve offers the only AI-powered solution to analyze threat severity and relevance, augment findings with on-the-ground intelligence, seamlessly communicate through multiple channels, and allow your team to build, test, and deploy response workflows.

 We believe implementing a sincere travel risk management program is, by necessity, two-pronged: A fine-tuned system for monitoring risk combined with fail-proof response mechanisms.